raman26shr-afk/DATA-ANALYTICS-ABOUT-THE-DATASET/README.md

 DataFrame: A two-dimensional table containing rows and columns.

+# OBJECTIVES

+The main objectives of this experiment are:

+To understand the structure and characteristics of a dataset.

+To learn how to use Python and Pandas for data analysis.

+To identify numerical and categorical data.

+To detect missing values and duplicate records.

+To perform basic data cleaning and preprocessing.

+To generate statistical summaries from the dataset.

+To prepare data for Machine Learning applications.

+To understand the importance of Exploratory Data Analysis (EDA).

 # Importance of Data Analytics in AI

 Helps understand the structure of a dataset.